databrickslabs/dolly/CONTRIBUTING.md

-We happily welcome contributions to *PROJECT NAME*.
+We happily welcome contributions to Dolly.
 We use GitHub Issues to track community reported issues and GitHub Pull Requests for accepting changes.